Indiana Jones Guns

 Given their blistering performance in recent years, machine gun prices should be on the radar of every savvy firearms collector, and rising values assure a new crop of machine guns to stake their own claim to this list.
 Will they be the same models New ones?
 Will they overthrow the FG-42?
 We’ll just have to wait and see.
 While you’re waiting read our other article on the value of Class III firearms and machine guns, for some insight on what makes them so valuable to collectors and a very secure place to invest.

-Subscribe to the Rock Island Auction newsletter to receive new blogs on the hottest collectible firearms, including our top 10 Colt Single Action Army revolvers, top 10 Colt Pythons, and more.
+Subscribe to the Rock Island Auction newsletter to receive new blogs on the hottest collectible firearms, including our top 10 Colt Single Action Army revolvers, top 10 Colt Pythons, top selling movie guns, and more.

 As always, if there are any questions regarding consignment, registration, and future auctions, please contact Rock Island Auction Company.
 As mentioned at the beginning of this article, we constantly see exciting and amazing machine guns in each one of our auctions, Premier or not.
 That being said, this list is subject to change to be sure to check back here after every auction for updates.